mradwan80/KNN-Search/README.md

 * ./knn

-The project was tested on WSL2 (Windows Subsystem for Linux 2), with specifications:
+The project was tested on WSL2 (Windows Subsystem for Linux 2), with the following specifications:

 * Ubuntu-20.04
 * Cuda 11.0